yay135/GTEx_NNLS_Deep_Learning/readme.md

 ### 2.6 Run a deconvolution task
 ``docker run --env RUN_TYPE=deconvolute --rm -v test:/app gtex_nnls_deep``
+Here "test" is the folder where your deconvolution task files are gathered.
+RUN_TYPE=deconvolute specifies the task you are running, it can be either RUN_TYPE=deconvolute or RUN_TYPE=single_t
 ### 2.7 Run a single tissue type prediction task
 ``docker run --env RUN_TYPE=single_t --rm -v test:/app gtex_nnls_deep``
 ### 2.8 Run a customized task with customized data folder